 10. Amboy Crater

 Located in the Mojave desert, the Amboy Crater is an extinct volcano crater that is one of California’s natural national landmarks.
-The crater spans over a 70km lava field that is 944 m above sea-level.
+The crater spans over a 70km lava field that is 944 m above sea level.
 This location got its claim to fame when Route 66 opened up and became a major stop-over sight for passersby.

-Once you get the Amboy crater, you can explore the region on a hike through the Western Cone Trail that takes you to the volcano’s peak.
+Once you get to the Amboy crater, you can explore the region on a hike through the Western Cone Trail that takes you to the volcano’s peak.
 The trail earned its name for the crater’s symmetrical shape.